 - 1. CTG: The permittee shall install, tune, operate and maintain three simple cycle CTG consisting of: 3.5 MW LFG-fueled Solar C-40 CTG; inlet air filtration systems; automated CTG control systems; and CTG stack.
 [Application No. 0930104-014-AC and Rule 62-4.070(3), F.A.C.] - 2.
 Circumvention: The permittee shall not circumvent the air pollution control equipment, including any equipment integral to the CTG, or allow the emission of air pollutants without this equipment operating properly.
-[Rules 62-210.650 and Rule 62-4.070(3), F.A.C.] - 3.
-NO_X CEMS: In accordance with §60.4335(b) and §60.4345, the permittee shall install, calibrate, operate and maintain a CEMS to continuously monitor and record NO_X emissions from the exhaust of each CTG.
-Each CEMS shall be installed, calibrated and properly functioning within 60 calendar days of achieving permitted capacity as defined in Rule 62-297.310(2), F.A.C., but no later than 180 calendar days after initial startup and prior to the initial performance tests.
-[Rule 62-4.070(3), F.A.C.; and Subpart KKKK in 40 CFR 60]
+[Rules 62-210.650 and Rule 62-4.070(3), F.A.C.]

-- 4. Authorized Fuels: The only authorized fuel for use in each CTG is treated LFG containing no more than 200 ppmv of H2S of on a 30 day rolling average basis.
-[Rules 62-4.070(3) and 62-210.200(PTE), F.A.C.] - 5.
+- 3. Authorized Fuels: In accordance with the BACT determination, the only authorized fuel for use in the CTG is treated LFG containing no more than 200 ppmv of H2S or 210 ppmv of TS as measured by a CFM on a 30 day rolling average basis.
+[Rules 62-4.070(3), 62-212.400 and 62-210.200(PTE), F.A.C.; 40 CFR 60, Subpart KKKK] - 4.
 CTG Permitted Capacity: The design heat input rate of each CTG is 45 mmBtu/hr (4 hour averaging time basis) based on lower heating value (LHV) of the LFG.
 This rate is based on a compressor inlet temperature of 59 °F, International Organization for Standardization (ISO) conditions.
 The heat input rate will vary depending upon combustion turbine characteristics, ambient conditions, alternate methods of operation and evaporative cooling.
 The permittee shall provide manufacturer's performance curves (or equations) that correct for site conditions to the Permitting and Compliance Authorities within 45 days of completing the initial compliance testing.
-Operating data may be adjusted for the appropriate site conditions in accordance with the performance curves and/or equations on file with the Department. - 6.
-Restricted Operation: The hours of operation of these EUs are not limited (8,760 hours per year).
+Operating data may be adjusted for the appropriate site conditions in accordance with the performance curves and/or equations on file with the Department. - 5.
+Operation: The hours of operation of these EUs are not limited (8,760 hours per year).
 [Application No. 0930104-014-AC; and Rules 62-4.070(3) and 62-210.200(PTE), F.A.C.]